Types of RBAC

 Contributors Download PDF of this page

-SnapCenter role-based access control (RBAC) and ONTAP permissions enable SnapCenter administrators to create roles and set access permissions.
+SnapCenter role-based access control (RBAC) and ONTAP permissions enable SnapCenter administrators to delegate control of SnapCenter resources to different users or groups of users.
 This centrally managed access empowers application administrators to work securely within delegated environments.

 SnapCenter uses the following types of role-based access control:

 SnapCenter plug-in RBAC (for some plug-ins)

 SnapCenter ships with predefined roles with permissions already assigned.
 You can assign users or groups of users to these roles.
 You can also create new roles and manage permissions and users.

 You can assign permissions to users or groups to access SnapCenter objects such as hosts, storage connections, and resource groups.
 You cannot change the permissions of the SnapCenterAdmin role.

 You can assign RBAC permissions to users and groups within the same forest and to users belonging to different forests.
 You cannot assign RBAC permissions to users belonging to nested groups across forests.

 |If you create a custom role, it must contain all of the permissions of the SnapCenter Admin role.
 If you only copy some of the permissions, for example, Host add or Host remove, you cannot perform those operations.|